hashirluv/bluetheme/README.md

 3. bench clear-cache

 For desktop icons to appear,
-There are two files, named desktop-erpnext.py and desktop-frappe.py, in the releases page.
+There are two files, named desktop-erpnext.py and desktop-frappe.py, in the <a href="https://github.com/hashirluv/bluetheme/releases"> releases</a> page.
 1. Rename the file desktop-erpnext.py to desktop.py and replace in frappe-bench/apps/erpnext/erpnext/config folder after taking the backup of the original file.
 2. Rename the file desktop-frappe.py to desktop.py and replace in frappe-bench/apps/frappe/frappe/config folder after taking the backup of the original file.